sunfounder/pisloth/docs/source/obstacle_avoidance.rst

 Obstacle Avoidance
 =====================

-In this project, Pisloth will use an ultrasonic module to detect obstacles in front.
+In this project, PiSloth will use an ultrasonic module to detect obstacles in front.
 When PiSloth detects an obstacle, it will send a signal and look for another direction to move forward.

 **Run the Code**